biopython/biopython.github.io/wiki/Download.md

 -   Windows Installer for Python 2.5 and NumPy 1.1 --
     [biopython-1.49b.win32-py2.5.exe](http://biopython.org/DIST/biopython-1.49b.win32-py2.5.exe)
     1,114 Kb
+-   Windows Installer for Python 2.6 -- not available as NumPy isn't yet available on Python 2.6 on Windows.

 **NOTE** : This is a *beta* release, for testing purposes.
 There are been some significant changes since Biopython 1.48 such as the move from